 It takes 5 hours to make a single dog, so only 100 are produced every day and delivered to the restaurant every morning.
 There are 3 ice cream dogs and flavours available – Chocolate (Sharpei), Peanut (Pug) and Milk Tea (Labrador).
 I was tempted to eat all 3 but decided to settle for the milk tea labrador pup.

 Interestingly, my IG audience was surprisingly squeamish about this experience: half of them said they wouldn’t eat it because it ‘looked cruel’, which attests to how realistic they look, or perhaps how much people just love dogs.
 My issue was more about feeling bad for destroying such a piece of art, but it’s pretty clearly food to me, though I will admit to starting from the back legs because I felt bad about gobbling up its face.

 Warning: if you don’t want to see some mangled ice cream dogs, skip to the next section quickly.
 My verdict?
 The ice cream is pretty frozen at first so you’re not getting super soft creamy textures, but the milk tea version tasted good and one dog is surprisingly filling.

-The ice cream dogs are the most popular thing on the menu right now, but they do serve up some pretty interesting pasta as well, and have a gelato counter.
-The cafe is beautifully decorated with sleep cage like structures and lots of indoor plants, lovely ambience that’s worth checking out.
+The ice cream dogs are the most popular thing on the menu right now, but they do serve up some pretty interesting pasta and have a gelato counter.
+The cafe is beautifully decorated with these cage-like structures and lots of indoor plants, and the cafe has a lovely ambience that’s worth checking out.